brendon-boldt/minbert-grader/README.md

 ## License

-Files under `grader-files/` are copied from [neubig/minbert-assignment](https://github.com/neubig/minbert-assignment); please see that repository for licensing of that code.
+Files under `grader-files/` are copied from [neubig/minbert-assignment](https://github.com/neubig/minbert-assignment); please see that repository for the licensing of that code.